MASTER OF BUSINESS ADMINISTRATION | MBA

 Professor of Global Economy and Deputy Director of Economic Policy and Performance, Cranfield University, Cranfield / UK

-The contents and structure of the postgraduate Executive Master are tailored to the specific expectations and needs of high-level executives and decision makers.
+The contents and structure of the postgraduate Master program are tailored to the specific expectations and needs of high-level executives and decision makers.
 The modern blended learning format combines online courses with on-site courses.
 The MCI E-Campus guarantees a high degree of flexibility.
 Students are nevertheless in continual contact with the faculty, course colleagues and MCI Support.

 Embedded in the ultra-modern world of blended learning, this program promotes not only the personal but also the professional development of motivated students who are in the midst of their professional lives.
 The combination of interactive online phases and equally interactive attendance phases provides the perfect basis for a study program of the highest quality.